Connect with others who understand.

 Burkitt Lymphoma

 Burkitt lymphoma is a fast-growing type of cancer.
-It accounts for 1 percent to 5 percent of adult lymphomas, as stated in StatPearls (a medical database that is frequently updated).
+It accounts for 1 percent to 5 percent of adult lymphomas, as stated in StatPearls (a leading source of medical knowledge).
 Burkitt lymphoma is more common in children.
 The American Cancer Society states that about 4 out of 10 children with NHL have Burkitt lymphoma.

-Overall, 61.2 percent of people with Burkitt lymphoma live for five years or more after being diagnosed, as stated in the journal Oncology Letters.
-However, adults with Burkitt lymphoma generally have a worse prognosis than children.
-Per StatPearls, at least 98 percent of children with early-stage Burkitt lymphoma will be successfully treated and survive the disease.
-Between 50 percent and 90 percent of children with more advanced disease survive long term.
+Approximately 90 percent of people with Burkitt lymphoma are cured.
+More than 98 percent of children with early-stage Burkitt lymphoma will be successfully treated and survive the disease.
+Between 80 percent and 90 percent of children with advanced stage disease survive long term.

 Hairy Cell Leukemia

-Hairy cell leukemia (HCL) is a rare type of lymphoma that usually affects men.
+According to the American Cancer Society, hairy cell leukemia (HCL) is a rare type of lymphoma, despite the misleading name.
+It usually affects men.
 HCL cells grow very slowly, and treatments often work well to treat the disease.
-Half of the people with HCL live for 27 years or more after being diagnosed.
+Half of people with HCL have an overall survival of 27 years or more after they are diagnosed.

 Predicting Individual Outlook

 Survival statistics don’t show what any one person’s prognosis will be.
-Doctors can better estimate individual outlook using prognostic factors.
-If you would like to learn more about your outlook, talk to your doctor, who can give you a better idea of what to expect based on your overall health and the characteristics of your lymphoma.
+Doctors can better estimate an individual’s outlook using prognostic factors (data based on an individual’s particular condition).
+For more about your outlook, talk to your oncology care team, who can help you understand what to expect based on your overall health and the characteristics of your lymphoma.

 The International Prognostic Index